RazrFalcon/svgcleaner/README.md

 V0.8
  - [ ] Convert units using specified DPI.
  - [ ] Numbers comparing using custom precision.
+ - [ ] Simplify paths.
+Something like Inkscapes's 'Simplify', but lossless.
+       Have no idea how to make it.
+Hints [here](https://pomax.github.io/bezierinfo/#bsplines).
  - [ ] Unix pipes.

 Note, that current git version is pretty stable and ready to use.